Gaverto/LazyScript-for-Turtle-WoW/README.md

 -ifTimeToDeath{<,=,>}XXs

-Added -ifTargetInMeleeRange to Paladin and Shamans
+Added -ifTargetInMeleeRange to Paladin and Shamans.
+Note: functions will not work if spells: Holy Strike and Storm Strike are not added to hotbars.
+This essentially means that Shamans need to spec into Ench tree in order to have access to this function =(

 The function will execute a skill if the target is within 5 yard range